domhanak/hiring-hitl-quarkus-flow-app/README.md

-# hiring-hitl-process
+# Hiring Human In The Loop Quakrus App

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework to build an application used to manage a hiring process that is using LLM Agents for analysis of work items common to hiring.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+Main vehicle that allows us to develop this is https://github.com/quarkiverse/quarkus-flow extensions however the whole application is using solely extensions from Quarkus ecosystem.

 ## Running the application in dev mode